tastycode-dev/tastycode-dev.github.io/_drafts/american-options-gpu.md

 business/sector, slow to upgrade to a new stack when main business works as usual (hence Cobol and mainfraims are still very common).

-In this post, I benchmark pricing of American Options on CPU vs GPU.
+**American Options.** In this post, I benchmark pricing of American Options on CPU vs GPU.
 Since no analytical formula exist to price American options (similar to the Black-Scholes formula for European options), people in banks use numerical methods, which are computationally greedy.

-For the benchmark, I use my implementation of the _finite-difference method_, which deserves a dedicated post.
-It's written in C++ / CUDA and is available at
+**Finite Difference.** For the benchmark, I use my own implementations of the [finite-difference method](https://en.wikipedia.org/wiki/Finite_difference_method) for CPU and GPU.
+_[mention MC and Andersen]_
+American options Pricing: "High-Performance American Option Pricing" by Andersen, Lake, Offengenden

-<https://github.com/gituliar/kwinto-cuda>.
-You should be able to run this code on a Linux or Windows
-machine (with Nvidia GPU).
+**Source Code.** C++ / CUDA code is available at <https://github.com/gituliar/kwinto-cuda>.
+You should be able to run it on a Linux or Windows machine (with Nvidia GPU). _[, which deserves a dedicated post]_

 My main focus is on two things: